stele1 Spec

 Description (metadata.description)

-a sentence or two about what the guidebook covers.
+a sentence or two about what the catalog covers.

 Examples